cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 ### Closing
 Concerns are a great way to keep your code DRY.
-When you find yourself re-writing or repeating similar methods arcross different classes, think about if moving some of the logic to a concern makes sense.
+When you find yourself re-writing or repeating similar methods across different classes, think about if moving some of the logic to a concern makes sense.
 Hopefully, this post has prepared you to better handle the next time to have to update existing concerns or find an opportunity to add a new one.